 Concrete learning happens when a child touches to internalize the basics of concepts.
 Once the basics are set and the child can “see” math, introduce pictures to develop pictorial learning and finally move on to abstract concepts of math.

 4. Help students learn from mistakes

-Making mistakes are a sign of active learning.
+Making mistakes is a sign of active learning.
 However, it is crucial to find out why the error played out that way.
-When students learn from mistakes, it helps them internalise concepts and learn better.
+When students learn from mistakes, it helps them internalize concepts and learn better.

 Have a few?
 Share them with us, we’d love to hear.

 Cuemath, a student-friendly mathematics platform, conducts regular Online Live Classes for academics and skill-development, and their Mental Math App, on both iOS and Android, is a one-stop solution for kids to develop multiple skills.